jjoeypark/jjoeypark/README.md

  </div>

 - 👋 Hi, I’m @jjoeypark
-- 👀 I’m interested in data and business analytics
+- 👀 I’m interested in data analytics, recommendation system, NLP, and growth hacking
 - 🌱 I’m currently learning computer science and statistics at Boston University
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 jjoeypark/jjoeypark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.